 Pros: Trusted brand name mic that produces good sound quality.
 It’s compatible with most SLRs, and it comes with a mount and windjammer.

-Cons: The fuzz from the windjammer can potentially get in the top of the shot, so some reviewers trimmed it.
+Cons: The fuzz from the windjammer can potentially get in the top of the shot.

 2. Movo VXR10 Universal Video Microphone